-And before we continue, if you would like to learn more about all the things to do, see, and experience in and around Charleston SC, be sure to read our Complete Guide to Charleston when you’re done picking your restaurants.
+Before we continue, if you would like to learn about all the things to see and experience in our nation’s greatest city, be sure to read our Complete Guide to Charleston once you’re done picking your must-eat restaurants.
+We hope you enjoy our list!

 “The first thing you’ll notice when you pull up to Lewis Barbecue are the massive, custom-made smokers.
 Inside you’ll order at the counter, where John Lewis is slicing up Central Texas barbecue, cut-to-order.”

 If you like BBQ — especially Texas BBQ — Lewis Barbeque is some of the best you’ll ever eat.
-Of all the Charleston restaurants, we stopped here the most (by far).
+Of all the Charleston restaurants, we ate here the most.
 On par with the best joints in Austin, Texas.

 Reason to visit: World-class BBQ.